 BUS 462 Quality Management Systems (A).
 Prerequisites: Open to declared majors or minors; Completion of ENL 308 strongly advised.
 Discusses and contrasts various organizational systems and behaviors that promote product and service quality.
 Investigates micro-level individual behaviors and macro-level organizational issues and policies that impact quality.
 Helps students understand how some management and organizational systems represent barriers to quality.
 Explores how approaches to quality differ across the international business community.
 Includes these topics: TQM, continuous improvement, process reengineering, benchmarking, statistical process control, and ISO standards.
 3 Cr.

-BUS 463 Small Business Management (A).
-Prerequisite: BUS 317.
-For the prospective small business manager who needs the tools and techniques essential for starting, building and maintaining a successful enterprise.
-Includes topics helpful to the successful operation of the small business, especially finance, marketing, production, personnel, inventory control, purchasing, planning, cost control,and entrepreneurial leadership.
+BUS 463 Small Business Management (B).
+Explores many dimensions of new venture creation and growth.
+It is designed for the prospective small business manager who needs the tools and techniques essential for starting, building, and maintaining a successful enterprise.
+It includes topics helpful to the successful operation of the small business, expecially finance, marketing, production, personnel, inventory control, purchasing, planning, cost control, and entrepreneurial leadership.
 3 Cr.
-Fall.
+Every Semester.

 BUS 464 Electronic Commerce (A).
 Prerequisites: BUS 317 or instructor's permission, open to declared majors or minors; Completion of ENL 308 strongly advised.
 Explores issues, methods, and opportunities associated with electronic forms of business focusing on Web-based commerce.
 Topics include: business models, transaction processing, marketing issues, legal issues, security concepts and issues, hardware, software, technology, business planning, and management issues.
 Teaches students the various aspects of designing and running an Internet business.
 3 Cr.